 Types of Crowns

 Dental crowns were originally made with a metal foundation to give them strength and support.
-Advanced dental technology provides metal-free crowns, which Dr. Saleh and Dr. Shaer prefer.
+Advanced dental technology provides metal-free crowns, which our team prefers.
 Porcelain can be layered to replicate the appearance of your natural teeth—including color, translucence, and gloss.

-The photos below show how Dr. Saleh used porcelain crowns to restore teeth that were uneven, worn, and discolored.
+The photos below show how we used porcelain crowns to restore teeth that were uneven, worn, and discolored.
 This restoration beautifully matches the characteristics of the patient’s natural teeth.

 Zirconium dioxide is so strong that it’s often referred to as ceramic steel.
 What can you expect with zirconia crowns?